TimRomanowich/database_map/README.md

 UML:
+![image](https://github.com/TimRomanowich/database_map/assets/59593091/bbddd00e-43dd-4eb7-ac6f-73c33de66274)
 GET libraries to create the map container object

-![image](https://github.com/TimRomanowich/database_map/assets/59593091/bbddd00e-43dd-4eb7-ac6f-73c33de66274)
+POST new library location.
+Entered address is formated, geocoder and a location object is created to be mapped.